Asheiou/AshUtils/README.md

 Ensure the config is set up, several comamnds rely on independently configured webhooks.
 If these URIs aren't provided, the plugin will handle the error, but it'll log every time it fails in the console.

 ## Dependencies
-This plugin softdepends Essentials and Vault.
+This plugin softdepends Essentials, LuckPerms, and Vault.
 Without these plugins, most features of this plugin will not be available.